 - Eventually, Delta’s smallest long haul aircraft may be the A330-900neo, with 281 seats, and that’s around 30% more seats than you’ll find on the 767-300ER, with 211-216 seats

-So yeah, I don’t have any “sources” like Tim claims to have, but purely in terms of logic, the 787-10 seems like a good fit for Delta, given the number of planes that Delta will eventually need to replace.
+So yeah, not only do we have reason to believe this order is being planned, but the logic also tracks.
+The 787-10 seems like a good fit for Delta, given the number of planes that Delta will eventually need to replace.
 With the tariff situation, maybe a Boeing order is also a good way to diversify.

 It’s quite a different strategy than you’ll find at United, where the airline has plans for an eventual fleet of 200+ Dreamliners.
 For that matter, there are also rumors of American eventually placing a 787-10 order, to eventually replace older 777s.
 So it remains to be seen whether American or Delta place an order first.